 Licence Controller Qualification

-By law, every hospitality business that sells alcohol must have a properly qualified person in charge at all times.
-The prescribed qualification is the Licence Controller Qualification (LCQ) and it must be held by people applying for or renewing their Manager’s certificate in order to demonstrate recent and relevant training as set out in the Sale and Supply of Alcohol Act (2012).
+By law, every business or organisation that sells or supplies alcohol must have a properly qualified person in charge at all times.
+The prescribed qualification is the Licence Controller Qualification (LCQ) and it must be held by people applying for or renewing their Manager’s Certificate in order to demonstrate recent and relevant training as set out in the Sale and Supply of Alcohol Act (2012).